MENU

 Other lifestyle changes that will improve sleep include avoiding alcohol near bedtime and establishing a regular sleep schedule.

-Modulating circadian rhythm using herbal or amino acid-based supplements can be just as effective as pharmaceutical interventions but without the health risks associated with those drugs.
-A blend of these natural or plant-based remedies can help relax the body, settle down the mind, modulate cortisol-melatonin, and induce sound sleep.
-Some of these natural sleep supplements include:
+Modulating circadian rhythm using herbal or amino acid-based supplements can help relax the body, settle down the mind, modulate cortisol-melatonin, and induce sound sleep.* Some of these sleep supplements include:

 Melatonin.
-Melatonin is a hormone available in either natural or synthetic form, and it’s effective in assisting the circadian rhythm balance by promoting relaxation to allow sleep to commence.
-Melatonin can be particularly effective for treating jet lag.
+Melatonin is a hormone available in either natural or synthetic form, and it’s effective in assisting the circadian rhythm balance by promoting relaxation to allow sleep to commence.* Melatonin can be particularly helpful for jet lag.*

 Valerian.
 Valerian, or valerian root, is derived from the root of a flowering plant native to parts of Europe and Asia.
-Valerian root acts as a sedative on the brain and the nervous system, which aids sleep disorders.
-It is also used by some individuals for reducing anxiety.
+Valerian root acts as a relaxant for the brain and the nervous system.* It can help to promote a sense of calm.*

 Lemon balm.
-Lemon balm, or Melissa officinalis, is an herb in the mint family that has calming effects, and it aids in sleep disorders and anxiety.
-Lemon balm is also available as a tea.
+Lemon balm, or Melissa officinalis, is an herb in the mint family that has relaxing effects, and help with sleep challenges.* Lemon balm is also available as a tea.

 L-Theanine.
 L-theanine is an amino acid derived from tea leaves or certain types of mushrooms.
 It helps promote relaxation by boosting neurotransmitters GABA, serotonin, and dopamine.*

 GABA.
 GABA is a non-essential amino acid found in the brain.
-Individuals with insomnia often have low GABA levels, so supplementing GABA levels helps induce relaxation and relieve anxiety, helping people fall asleep.
+Individuals who have trouble sleeping often have low GABA levels, so supplementing GABA levels helps induce relaxation, ultimately helping people fall asleep.*

 Ashwagandha.
 Ashwagandha, or Indian ginseng, is a plant-based supplement made from the root and berry.
 Ashwagandha has been used medicinally in traditional Indian and African medicine and is beneficial for balancing cortisol levels.*